nd0405/nd0405/README.md

 - 👋 Hi, I’m @nd0405
 - 👀 I’m interested in solving problems
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python oops
 - 💞️ I’m looking to collaborate with anyone who needed support in building tech stuff
-- 📫 How to reach me mail id: tdeep2015@gmail.com
+- 📫 You can contact me by the mail id: tdeep2015@gmail.com

 <!---